European Cricket League Founder Daniel Weston has revealed that the ECL plans to expand to a 30 team extravaganza in 2022.

 “Projects like this are all about inclusion and we want to include more and more and more.”

-Following the postponement of ECL20 due to the COVID-19 pandemic, the second staging of the European Cricket League - ECL21 - will take place from May 30 to June 6, 2021.
-16 champion teams will take part including sides from England, Scotland, Ireland and the Netherlands - spread over eight days of exciting fast-paced T10 action at La Manga Club in Spain.
+Following the postponement of ECL20 due to the COVID-19 pandemic, the second staging of the European Cricket League - ECL21 - will take place in May and June in Spain.
+16 champion teams will take part including sides from England, Scotland, Ireland and the Netherlands.

 In an extensive interview, Weston also spoke about the European Cricket Network’s anti-corruption efforts and measures.
 He also reflected on the 2019 European Cricket League and future plans for the Dream11 European Cricket Series, currently underway in Stockholm.
 Next week, the Dream11 European Cricket Series travels to St. Gallen in Switzerland.